ryanwebber/ryanwebber.github.io/content/_projects/weechess-rs.md

  * it feels a lot easier to build working implementations than in _some languages_
  * the borrow checker works

-It took me a few tries the really get the hang of Rust, but hey, it took me a few tries to get into The Office (US) too.
+It took me a few tries to really get the hang of Rust, but hey, it took me a few tries to get into The Office (US) too.